Davidwedel/VF_Data_Logger/README.md

 ## Information
 You will need to set your Rotem to log XML files to your FTP server. <br>
 Add the script to cron to run sometime after midnight.

+## License

+This project is licensed under the GNU GPLv3 License.
+See the [LICENSE](./LICENSE) file for details.